valentintorres02/rick-and-morty/README.md

 yarn run start
 ```

-The `yarn run codegen` creates the `graphql` folder which will have the genql client ready to use.
+`yarn run codegen` creates the `graphql` folder which will have the genql client ready to use.

-## Types of tests:

 ### Unit Tests